koayon/awesome-adaptive-computation/README.md

 [pdf4](https://arxiv.org/pdf/2302.02721.pdf),
 [official code](https://github.com/google-research/google-research/tree/master/muNet)

-> Defines an evolutionary algorithm which adds different tasks onto an existing base model by inserting adapter layers, changing hyperparameters, freezing layers, copying layers to retrain etc.
+> Defines an evolutionary algorithm which adds different tasks onto an existing base model by (1) inserting adapter layers, (2) changing hyperparameters, (3) freezing layers and (4) copying layers to retrain.
 > An interesting sketch of what Adaptive Computation could look like in the future.

 ## Tools & Agents

-One way of varying compute is on some tokens calling out to an external API to complete the token.
+One way of varying compute is on some tokens calling out to an external API for parts of completions.

 🌟 **LLM-Powered Autonomous Agents, OpenAI: Lilian Weng (2023)** [blog](https://lilianweng.github.io/posts/2023-06-23-agent/)